paliAli/Nuptake_project/Nuptake/README.md

 8. Repeat steps 5-7 for each vegetation index

 ## Nitrogen_uptake_quadrant.R
+Goal: create a correlation plot of N uptake and NDVI **per quadrant**

 In earlier samplings, one sample was taken per quadrant, and the quadrant column was not present
 1. Fill in the column quadrant for older values (copied the column sample)
 2. Obtain mean N uptake values per quadrant and date